Thinking of Holding an Event?

 - All previous GAC events have been supported by a Governor’s proclamation.

-- Materials such as handbooks, buttons, stickers, banners, and posters are available for participating schools.
-(Description of available materials)
+- Participating schools can receive materials such as handbooks, buttons, stickers, banners, and posters (Description of GAC program materials)

 - Participating high schools have access to both Site Coordinator and Volunteer training materials.